jainarjav80-sys/RepoIntel/README.md

 > "Know your repository's health before a bad commit breaks it."

-Git Risk Analyzer is an MCP (Model Context Protocol) server that scans local Git repositories and surfaces risky commits, contributor patterns, and repo-wide health metrics — entirely offline, with zero setup.
+RepoIntel is an MCP (Model Context Protocol) server that scans local Git repositories and surfaces risky commits, contributor patterns, and repo-wide health metrics — entirely offline, with zero setup.

 It's built for two moments that matter most: **reviewing a PR before you merge it**, and **inheriting a codebase you didn't write**.
 Built on NitroStack, it exposes all findings as MCP tools so any AI assistant can query your repo's risk profile directly.

 ---

-## Why Git Risk Analyzer?
+## Why RepoIntel?

 Most code analysis tools force you to upload source to the cloud, pay for a SaaS subscription, or wait minutes for a scan.
 Git Risk Analyzer does none of that.